jaredhanson/fingro-webfinger/README.md

 #### Network

-Note that the WebFinger protocol is, unfortunately, not widely implemented by popular mainstream online services like Google, Facebook, and Twitter.
-The grassroots [IndieWeb](https://indieweb.org/) movement is building a people- focused alternative to such networks, and they provide more [information](https://indieweb.org/WebFinger) about the protocol, including services that implement support.
+The WebFinger protocol is, unfortunately, not widely implemented by popular mainstream online services like Google, Facebook, and Twitter.
+The grassroots [IndieWeb](https://indieweb.org/) movement is building a people-focused alternative to such services, and they provide more [information](https://indieweb.org/WebFinger) about the protocol, including services that implement support.

 ## License